grantcolley/dotnetwhat/README.md

 #### ThreadPool
 The [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool) contains a pool of pre-existing threads waiting in the background.
 They are optimised for short running code where the same thread can pick up multiple tasks one after the other.
 When all thread on the [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool) is in use then any new requests must wait until one becomes free.
 If the [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool) is used for long running code then the thread is taken out of rotation.
 Unlike when you create a new thread, you can't change the properties of an existing thread from the [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool).

-The [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool) uses background threads that do not keep the application running if all foreground threads finish.

 >  **Note**
 >
-> When [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool) threads are rotated they do not clear local storage or fields marked with the [ThreadStaticAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.threadstaticattribute).
-Therefore, if a method examines thread local storage or fields marked with the ThreadStaticAttribute it may find values left over from previous use of the [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool) thread.
+> *When [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool) threads are rotated they do not clear local storage or fields marked with the [ThreadStaticAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.threadstaticattribute).
+Therefore, if a method examines thread local storage or fields marked with the ThreadStaticAttribute it may find values left over from previous use of the [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool) thread.*
+>

+The [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool) uses background threads that do not keep the application running if all foreground threads finish.

 ```C#
         public void RunThreadFromThreadPool()